SERankingCoupon/discount/README.md

 ---

-## Final Thoughts – Is SE Ranking Worth It?
+## Final Thoughts – SE Ranking Coupon?

 If you’re looking for an **affordable, all-in-one SEO platform**, SE Ranking is absolutely worth trying—especially when you apply a **50% off discount code**.